[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 - Yoga: You find a good range of English-speaking yoga retreats and yoga studios.

 - Canyoneering: Canyoneering to Kawasan Falls in Badian is one of the more spectacular adventures in Cebu.
 Getting there means witnessing the unbelievably clear, turquoise-blue waters of Badian, lush forests, and breathtaking nature.
-There are several tour companies that offer guided tours for around 40 Euro per person.
+Several tour companies offer guided tours for around €40 per person.

 Health Risks